Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Choosing the right stop-loss insurance vendor is critical.
 Employers should evaluate vendors based on:

 - Financial Strength and Stability: Ensuring the insurer has strong ratings from agencies like A.M.
-Best or Standard & Poor’s.
+Best or Standard & Poor’s and a proven record in the Michigan market.

-- Claims Handling Expertise: Assessing the vendor’s efficiency and transparency in claims processing.
+- Claims Handling Expertise: Assessing the vendor’s efficiency and transparency in claims processing, including responsiveness to Michigan-specific claims scenarios.

-- Policy Flexibility: Availability of customizable attachment points, lasering options, and coverage terms.
+- Policy Flexibility: Availability of customizable attachment points, lasering options, and coverage terms compliant with Michigan’s regulatory environment.

-- Experience in the Michigan Market: Familiarity with local healthcare providers and claim trends.
+- Experience in the Michigan Market: Familiarity with local healthcare providers, claim trends, and regulatory requirements enforced by Michigan DIFS.

-- Risk Pooling Opportunities: Access to or facilitation of risk pools that can reduce premiums.
+- Risk Pooling Opportunities: Access to or facilitation of risk pools that can reduce premiums, particularly beneficial for small to mid-sized Michigan employers.

-- Customer Service and Support: Responsiveness and consultative support for ongoing plan management.
+- Customer Service and Support: Responsiveness and consultative support for ongoing plan management, especially within Michigan’s evolving self-funded landscape.

 Advanced Concepts: Lasering and Risk Pooling

 Lasering is a practice where the stop-loss insurer excludes specific high-risk individuals from the standard coverage, assigning a separate, often higher, attachment point or premium for those individuals.
-This allows employers to manage risk more precisely but requires careful consideration of the financial implications and employee relations.
+This allows employers to manage risk more precisely but requires careful consideration of the financial implications and employee relations, particularly in Michigan where regulatory oversight ensures fair practices.

 Risk Pooling involves multiple employers combining their claims experience to create a larger, more predictable risk pool.
 This can lead to lower premiums and more stable coverage terms.
-In Michigan, several coalitions and third-party administrators facilitate risk pooling arrangements, which can be particularly beneficial for small to mid-sized employers.
+In Michigan, several coalitions and third-party administrators facilitate risk pooling arrangements, which can be particularly beneficial for small to mid-sized employers looking to mitigate volatility in stop-loss premiums.

 Compliance and Regulatory Considerations for 2026 and Beyond